quinn-toolbox/gailbot/README.md

 ## Usage

-Follow these innstructions after acquiring the aforementioned pre-requisites:
+Follow these instructions after acquiring the aforementioned pre-requisites:
 * Download or clone the repository, open the directory with a terminal.
-* Use the following command to run gailbot: python driver.py -credentials [Bluemix Username]:[Bluemix Password] -files [one or two MXF/Wav file names] -names [Onne or two speaker names]
+* Use the following command to run gailbot: python driver.py -credentials [Bluemix Username]:[Bluemix Password] -files [one or two MXF/Wav file names] -names [One or two speaker names]
 * Follow Gailbot's prompts to generate a transcript.

 **NOTE:** Always copy and paste the custom model ID without punctuation marks when/if propmted by Gailbot.